chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 **Let this promise in me start**

-> V: Of course in typical Barnum fashion he hitches a ride without paying – but in typical Barnum fashion, he drops everything and seizes the moment
+> V: Of course, in typical Barnum fashion he hitches a ride without paying — but in typical Barnum fashion, he drops everything and seizes the moment

 **Like an anthem in my heart**